The Inception of the Sunni-Shi’i (Shia) Divide

 The Gluttony for Power and Control

-Chronological Run Down of the Sunni-Shi’i Emergence
+Chronological Run Down of the SSunni-Shi’iEmergence

 I- Activities Pursued the Death of the Prophet Muhammad

-Dr. Abou El Fadl states, “Shi’ism did not manifest because Imam Ali’s claim to the Caliphate post was ignored.”
+Dr. Abou El Fadl states, “Shi’ism did not manifest because Imam’s claim to the Caliphate post was ignored.”
 In similar elections, there must be one candidate who will occupy the position.
 Several companions asked Imam Ali to seek the Caliphate position, but he did not take action.
-Abu Bakr’s appointment process to be the Caliph did not appeal to Ali.
+Abu BBakr’s appointment process to be the Caliph did not appeal to Ali.
 However, he did not rebel against him.
 He did not commit any opposition either in words or actions.
-On the contrary, he had wisely participated in Abu Bakr’s and the subsequent two caliphs’ governments.
+On the contrary, he wisely participated in Abu Bakr’s and the subsequent two caliphs’ governments.
 There are no historical narrations to indicate that Ali showed any opposition.
 Neither was any condemnation of a saying or action against Ali.
-For Dr. Abu El Fadl, “The notation that Imam Ali should have been the first caliph and hence is the divide is more schismatic theology than history.”
+For Dr. Abu El Fadl, “ he notation that Imam Ali should have been the first Caliph and hence is the divide is more schismatic theology than history.”
 See, https://www.youtube.com/watch?v=PtD7IspRy-g

-For Caliphs’ sequence, Umar Ibn Al-Khattab became the second one (634-644 CE).
+For Caliphs’s equence, Umar Ibn Al-Khattab became the second one (634-644 CE).
 During Umar’s reign, the Caliphate expanded to Egypt, Greater Syria, and Persia.
 Before his death, Umar appointed six people to an elector’s council (Shura Council) to nominate and elect the next Caliph.
 The Shura Council appointed Uthman Ibn Affan as the third Caliph.

 II- Uthman’s Reign’s Political Deterioration

-Uthman Ibn Affan’s reign 644-656 CE exhibited stability and success early but later deteriorated and ended with Uthman’s assassination.
+Uthman Ibn AAffan’sreign 644-656 CE exhibited stability and success early but later deteriorated and ended with Uthman’s assassination.
 Among other things, the assassins accused Uthman of appointing members of his kin to essential governors’ posts in the open land.
 Uthman’s Umayyad relative and assistant, Marwan Ibn al-Hakam, had greatly influenced the eighty-three-year-old Caliph.
 Major demonstrations from Egypt and Iraq marched into Medina, demanding Uthman’s resignation.
 Uthman, however, did not quit.
-Demonstrators, turning into rioters, surrounded the Caliph’s house, stormed into it, and murdered the Caliph.
+Demonstrators, turning into rioters, surrounded the Caliphs, stormed into it, and murdered the Caliph.
 Such a commotion destabilized the Caliphate and the unity of the Muslims.
 Imam Ali and his sons Hassan and Husain played significant roles in the negotiations between the rebels and Uthman and in protecting the Caliph. (https://en.wikipedia.org/wiki/Siege_of_Uthman)

 Imam Ali reluctantly became the fourth Caliph (656-661 CE).
-Dr. Abou El Fadl elaborates: “At first, Imam Ali refused the Caliph nomination.
+Dr. Abou El Fadl elaborates: “First, Imam Ali refused the Caliph nomination.
 He was horrified by the assassination of Uthman and did not wish to appear to be benefiting from the situation.
-Finally, however, his supporters Talha and al-Zubayr, the two former members of the Shura Council, advised him to be the Caliph for that only he had the authority to prevent the Caliphate from further disintegration.
+Finally, however, his supporters Talha and al-Zubayr, the two former members of the Shura Council, advised him to be the Caliph for that only he had the authority to prevent the Caliphate from further disintegration.“Imam Ali accepted the Caliph’s responsibility to rectify the situation in the best interests of the Islamic nation.
+But the magnitude of chaos and Muawiyah’s greed to seize power persisted, stirring up further disruption.

 III- Muawiyah’s Rebellious and Ali’s Assassination

-In 639 CE, during Umar Ibn Al-Khattab’s reign, Muawiyah Ibn Abi Sufyan was appointed the Governor of Damascus, Syria.
+In 639 CE, during Umar Ibn Al-Khattab’sreign, Muawiyah Ibn Abi Sufyan was appointed the Governor of Damascus, Syria.
 Muawiyah was the son of Abu Sufyan, the prominent leader of Quraysh, and a relative of Uthman Ibn Affan.
 Both father and son were the men in power in Mecca, and they persecuted the Prophet and the Muslims for nearly twenty-one years.
-Later both father and son accepted Islam after the opening of Mecca in 629 CE.
+Later, both father and son accepted Islam after the opening of Mecca in 629 CE.
 Then, the Prophet gave amnesty to all the Meccans.
 After the pardon, those who embraced Islam are described as at-Tulaqaa, the pardoned, such as Abu Sufyan and his son Muawiyah.

 IV- Imam Hassan Becomes the Fifth Caliph